 I work as a freelance writer and campaigner, specialising in social and environmental issues.
 I’ve worked with agencies including Oxfam, Tearfund, WWF and RSPB, along with a variety of business clients of one sort or another.
 My work is very diverse, and includes writing and editing books, public speaking, magazine articles, and book reviews.
 I’ve made short films, written for radio, curated a couple of exhibitions, art directed two comic books, built many websites, and occasionally publish a poem.

-My latest book, Climate Change is Racist, will be published by Icon in summer 2021.
+My latest book, Climate Change is Racist: Race, Privilege and the Struggle for Climate Justice, was published by Icon in summer 2021.
 As far as I am aware it is the first book on climate change and race that has been written for a non-academic audience.

 In 2019 my first proper book, co-authored with Katherine Trebeck, was published.
 It’s called The Economics of Arrival: Ideas for a Grown-Up Economy, and you can get it in all the usual places.
 If you want to collaborate, drop me a line: firstname.lastname@example.org

 I’m an ideas person, and I love to support new ideas and start new things.
 I co-founded the Postgrowth Institute, Transition St Albans and Transition Luton.
 Current projects include the not-for-profit creative agency Earthbound Ventures, Edible High Town, People’s Park Cafe, and Park Church, an experiment in outdoor spirituality.